bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Cloudy
+- Partly Cloudy
 - 76% humidity
-- 13 mph wind
+- 11 mph wind
-- 75% cloud cover
+- 72% cloud cover
 - 10 AQI 🟩
 - 0.14 inches of snow and 0.02 inches of rain expected in the next 48 hours